sergeyen7/sergeyen7.github.io/index.md

 The X-axis represents the net return from the trade.
 The Y-axis indicates how many trades would have achieved the indicated net return.
 17% of trades would have gained 50% or more while less than 3% of trades would have registered a loss equal to or worse than -50%.

+Most profitable trades on right side of chart- more than 300%.
+Such trades called "outliers" and give maximal profit in trend following.

 * * *

 The same thing can be seen in crypto.
 If we use the Tradingview script on a Bitcoin chart, we will get the following test result: